wasertech/OneOS/InferanceAPI/README.md

 # vLLM API

-Efficiently serving LLMs is a challenging task. vLLM is currently the fastest way to produce tokens localy using LLMs.
+Efficiently serving LLMs is a challenging task.
+I use a custom vLLM server to achive so.
+Its relatively fast and efficient but lack support for quantized models yet.

 ## Installation & Usage

 I recommend you use `docker` to serve your model in a contained environment but you can always try to install vLLM with `pip` or from source but results are not given.

 ### Using docker

-One downside of vLLM is that it doesn't support CUDA 12 using PyTorch 2.0 as of now.
-So it's best to serve the LLM inside a contained image.

 You'll need a [working Docker installation with Nvidia Container Toolkit](https://docs.docker.com/config/containers/resource_constraints/#gpu) and at least one [GPU with a CUDA score of 7.0 or more](https://developer.nvidia.com/cuda-gpus) and enough memory to load the model.